NITHISH74/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

 4. Click OK.
 5. Click on the new file option and save the file using save option with .C extension

-For creating the simulation environment in Proteus suite Starting New Design
+Starting New Design
 Step 1: Open ISIS software and select New design in  File menu
  ![image](https://user-images.githubusercontent.com/36288975/189275283-128a9e18-c1b4-4725-90fc-086361f0b0f1.png)